jihwan-jeong/jihwan-jeong.github.io/_posts/2020-01-02-backpropagation.md

 plt.title("Prediction (Linear)", fontsize=20)
 plt.show()
 ```
-The results can be seen from the figure below.
+Below is the result.
 It is clear that the network cannot capture the nonlinearity of the train data.

 <div style="text-align: center"><img src="/assets/images/backpropagation/prediction_linear.png" width="600"/></div>